ajknox/performance-randomizer/README.md

-# Improv Show Assignemtn Helper
+# Improv Show Assignment Helper
 A picker to help us fairly choose which people will perform in which improv show.

 There are usually two separate shows that may have different forms.
 A variable number of people may perform in each show.